-Walk among the many 19th century Victorian-style houses and streets leftover from its once-booming tobacco industry, and you'll find unique restaurants replete with local charms hidden behind faded facades.
+Walk among the many 19th-century Victorian-style houses and streets leftover from its once-booming tobacco industry, and you'll find unique restaurants replete with local charms hidden behind faded facades.

-The city is also known for its 16th-century Spanish fortress, Fortaleza San Felipe, that overlooks the Atlantic Ocean, and cable car ride to the lookout points at the top of Isabel de Torres with a Christ the Redeemer statue.
+This tourist destination is also known for its 16th-century Spanish fortress, Fortaleza San Felipe, that overlooks the Atlantic Ocean, and cable car ride to the lookout points at the top of Isabel de Torres with a Christ the Redeemer statue.

-As a corporation run “company town,” La Romana’s has a well-developed infrastructure and hosts one of the biggest resort complexes in the country, Casa de Campo.
-Nearby, one of La Romana's main attractions, a recreated 16th-century Mediterranean style European village, Alto de Chavón, sits high above the river and draws visitors in with its clusters of stylish medieval architecture, including an amphitheatre that hosts concerts for Grammy Award-winning artists like Shakira, Sting, and Elton John.
+As a corporation run “company town,” La Romana has a well-developed infrastructure and hosts one of the biggest resort complexes in the country, Casa de Campo.
+Nearby, one of La Romana's main attractions, a recreated 16th-century Mediterranean style European village, Alto de Chavón, sits high above the river and draws visitors in with its clusters of stylish medieval architecture, including an amphitheatre that hosts concerts for Grammy Award-winning artists like Shakira, Sting and Elton John.

-5. Explore National Parks and Ecological Parks
+5. National Parks and Ecological Parks

-Among the most visited, Jaragua National Park features marine terraces, coastal plains, dry forests, and mangroves that shape the habitat of 130 bird species, including a constant flock of flamingos at its saltwater lake Lago de Oviedo.
+Among the most visited, Jaragua National Park features marine terraces, coastal plains, dry forests and mangroves that shape the habitat of 130 bird species, including a constant flock of flamingos at its saltwater lake Lago de Oviedo.

-Meanwhile, Los Haitises National Park, located off the northeastern coast of the country is a maze of mangrove forests sprouting along limestone karst plateaus.
+Meanwhile, Los Haitises National Park, located off the northeastern coast of the Dominican Republic is a maze of mangrove forests sprouting along limestone karst plateaus.
 With lush, green conical hills rising above glassy, turquoise waters, the park is both a marine park and coastal park.
 A hotspot for ecotourism, Los Haitises is perfect for birdwatchers to spot endemic bird species and intrepid travellers to explore hidden caves with ancient pictographs and petroglyphs.

-6. Visit Constanza and the Dominican Alps
+6. Constanza and the Dominican Alps

-Heading into the valleys around the village of Constanza, you'll find a part of the island covered in green meadows, river streams, and pine forests as if you're walking through the Alps in the Caribbean.
+Heading into the valleys around the village of Constanza, you'll find a part of the island covered in green meadows, river streams and pine forests as if you're walking through the Alps in the Caribbean.

-7. Saona Island Excursions
+7. Saona Island

 Rimmed by pearl-white sandy beaches and tall, leaning palm trees, the island is a popular destination for day trips from Punta Cana through catamaran tours.